by Davy Kraken

-“A group of agents involved with Operation Noah disappeared at the same time you did.
-We later identified the Quorilaxian remains within the spacecraft as belonging to them.
+“A group of agents involved with Project Noah disappeared at the same time you did.
+We later identified the Laxian remains within the spacecraft as belonging to them.
 This action was executed in a highly organized and efficient manner, and only they possessed the collective knowledge to perpetrate such a catastrophe.”

 “I have no idea, Orion.
-Based on what little they said to you, it sounds as though they had the misguided idea that they were helping you.
+They disregarded the most important precaution we employed by putting you all in the same place, and based on what little they said to you, it sounds as though they had the misguided idea that they were helping you.
 Then again, perhaps the rest of us have been just as misguided.
-Everyone seemed to have their own plan to save the Human Race, but none of us ever asked what you wanted.
-How arrogant of us to think we knew what was best for you…that Human civilization was not ready to be made aware of its place in the universe.”
+Everyone seemed to have their own plan to save the Human race, but none of us ever asked what you wanted.
+How arrogant of us to think we knew what was best for you…that Human civilization was still not ready to be made aware of its place in the universe.”

 “Trust me: most Humans weren’t ready!
 You’re not arrogant!
 It was never your job to save us to begin with!”

 I still couldn’t fathom it.
-Four and a half billion years of evolution on Earth had culminated in the development of the Human Race, which ended with me.
+Four and a half billion years of evolution on Earth had arguably culminated in the Human race, which ended with me.
 That thought would have been enough to depress anybody, and it brought about a new wave of tears, causing me to retreat into the fur again.

 “General,” said Purlaka, “on behalf of the Quorilaxian Empire, I must apologize for all of the grief we have caused you.
 I only hope you will be able to forgive us after this shameful episode.”

 I pulled my face away from Purlaka, still crying.
 “Why should you even try?”
 I questioned him.
-“You aren’t the one to blame!
+“You're not the one to blame!
 If this is anybody’s fault, it’s mine!”